The limits of SDP relaxations for general-valued CSPs: Lower Bounds on LP and SDP Relaxations

+\begin{enumerate}[(i)] \item While it is not clear from the definition that condition~(iii) of Theorem~\ref{thm:sa} is decidable, it is known to be equivalent to a decidable condition.
+Briefly, let $\Gamma'$ be a core of $\Gamma$ defined on $D'\subseteq D$.
+By~\cite[Lemma~3.7]{tz17:sicomp}, $\Gamma$ satisfies the BWC if and only if $\Gamma'\cup\mathcal{C}_{D'}$ satisfies the BWC.
+By~\cite[Theorem~2.8]{Kozik15:au}, $\Gamma'\cup\mathcal{C}_{D'}$ satisfies the BWC if and only there are a ternary WNU $f$ and a $4$-ary WNU $g$ in $\supp(\Gamma'\cup\mathcal{C}_{D'})$ satisfying $f(y,x,x)=g(y,x,x,x)$ for all $x,y \in D'$.
+Finally, checking for the existence of such operations can be done using a linear program.

-We remark that while it is not clear from the definition that condition~(iii) of Theorem~\ref{thm:sa} is decidable, it is known to be equivalent to a decidable condition~\cite{Kozik15:au}, see also~\cite[Proposition~3.33]{tz17:sicomp}.
-Moreover,~\cite[Section~3.6]{tz17:sicomp} discusses how to obtain a solution to an instance $\inst$ of $\VCSP(\Gamma)$ from the optimal value of the SA$(3)$-relaxation of $I$.
-Finally, Theorem~\ref{thm:sa} says that if $\supp(\Gamma)$ violates the BWC then $\VCSP(\Gamma)$ requires more than a constant level of the Sherali-Adams LP hierarchy for exact solvability. \cite{tz17:sicomp} actually shows that assuming the BWC is violated then $\Omega(\sqrt{n})$ levels are required for exact solvability of $n$-variable instances of $\VCSP(\Gamma)$.
+\item It is possible to obtain a solution to an instance $\inst$ of $\VCSP(\Gamma)$ from the optimal value of the SA$(3)$-relaxation of $I$~\cite[Section~3.6]{tz17:sicomp}. \item Theorem~\ref{thm:sa} says that if $\supp(\Gamma)$ violates the BWC then $\VCSP(\Gamma)$ requires more than a constant level of the Sherali-Adams LP hierarchy for exact solvability.
+The proof in~\cite{tz17:sicomp} actually shows that in this case $\Omega(\sqrt{n})$ levels are required for exact solvability of $n$-variable instances of $\VCSP(\Gamma)$. \end{enumerate} \end{remark}